KaiWelu/project-benario-frontend/FEATURES.md

 -github like activity chart for dtd data
--BT elections results displayed on AGH Wahlkreise -extensive filter to search for niche election results for example distric search with >5 voters
+-BT elections results displayed on AGH Wahlkreise -extensive filter to search for niche election results for example distric search with >5 voters -timeline feature to document events in the campaign (media coverage, local events, dtd data)